UltraEngine/Documentation/CPP_StripDir.md

 | path | full file path |

 ## Returns ##
-Returns file path with the folder part removed.
+Returns the file path with the folder removed.